COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Push changes to all the department spreadsheets by writing code and running it once, allowing us to quickly adjust to feedback.
 * Allowing people to edit their inventory documents simultaneously
 * Aggregating and tracking progress for all departments in one place.
-* Work with our constraints and empasize the efficiencies we needed.
+* Work with our constraints and emphasize the efficiencies we needed.

 The control code, while not the most beautiful, is available on [github](https://gist.github.com/MrMaksimize/95ea360c79293fa8c1e8)